xesf/agrippa/README.md

 # agrippa
 Agrippa - X-Files The Game Reimplementation for the Web

-The aim of this project is to provide a full reimplementation for the WEb of the X-Files The Game created by HyperBole Studios and Fox Interactive.
+The aim of this project is to provide a full reimplementation for the Web of the X-Files The Game created by HyperBole Studios and Fox Interactive.

 ![X-Files The Game](xfiles.jpg)